SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-display-maps-for-multiple-asset-instances-during-asset-creation.md

 ticket: CTM-688
 version: 1019.0.0
 ---
-Fixed issue where map was not correctly shown when adding multiple asset instances associated with Location
+Fixed an issue where the map did not show up correctly when adding multiple asset instances associated with Location.